We are sharing our Important Public Views Assessment with you in draft so that you can add your comments.

 Resident surveys undertaken for the Neighbourhood Plan and responses to Ashford Borough Council consultation on local planning applications have highlighted that residents value highly the visual connection between settlements and the surrounding countryside.
 In particular, this is a key characteristic of the Boughton Lees Conservation Area where the generous spacing between buildings enables key views from the village green to the Kent Downs and beyond.

 Important public views in the parish were identified and described in the Parish Design Statement which was subject to public consultation prior to its adoption by Ashford Borough Council in 2003.

 It is recognised that there are a significant number of views across the countryside, including within the Area of Outstanding Natural Beauty which covers more than half of the parish.
 It is impossible to list them all.
 Rather, it is important to protect and enhance the character and natural beauty of the countryside more generally whilst protecting the footpaths which allow access to it.
 Thus, the focus of the Important Public Views Assessment is are those views of and from the defined settlements of Ashford and Boughton Lees which contribute to local character and amenity.

 A number of important views were identified during the course of public consultation at meetings held at the three community halls in the parish and in the Neighbourhood Plan household survey held in 2016.

 Members of the Steering Group undertook field surveys to assess the views put forward.
-The identified views were examined in more detail, in particular where those views formed an integral part of the village character areas or approach/setting.

 Criteria used for defining important public view